DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 ```
 In [the script editor](/guides/first-steps/script-editor), you can simply type `item` and use tab completion to generate the basic template of an item script at any time.

 An item script container has the type set to `item`.
-You also need to give it a valid existing Minecraft material for your item to be based off of; for example here we are using a stick.
+You will need to give it a valid ItemTag for your item to be based off of; for example here we are using a stick.

 While not strictly required, most item script will also have a custom display name and custom lore.
 The display name works similarly to other container keys, the lore takes in a list as opposed to a single argument.
-Each line of lore is given on a new line prepended by a `-` <span class="parens">(this is similar, but should not be confused with, how commands look)</span>.
+Each line of lore is given on a new line prepended by a `-` <span class="parens">(similar to how a list of commands look in scripts)</span>.

 You can get this item in-game by typing `/ex give fancy_stick`